G'nort: Post-League

 G'nort loses his ring during Emerald Twilight and joins the Darkstars.
 He retains his Darkstar uniform long after the organization collapses, when he is captured by Manga Khan, who attempts to trade him to Maxwell Lord in exchange for L-Ron.
 G'nort is set free after Lord and Sue Dibny hold Khan for ransom.

-G'nort os seen as the sole member of Super Buddies Antarctica, exactly where Maxwell Lord wants him.
+G'nort is seen as the sole member of Super Buddies Antarctica, exactly where Maxwell Lord wants him.
 For a time, G'nort lives behind Guy Gardner's Warriors bar.
 He appeared later in the mini-series Guy Gardner: Collateral Damage, where his homeworld G'newt is devastated during the Rann–Thanagar War.
 The character is portrayed more seriously in this story, suffering heavily from the loss of his family.

 In The New 52, in the final events of the 2013 "Wrath of the First Lantern" storyline, G'nort appears and helps prevent the Red Lantern Corps from attacking the Green Lantern Corps during the battle against the villainous First Lantern.

 G'nort reappears in response to a distress call made by the robot inhabitants of a planet seized by Larfleeze.
 Their rings mutually determine that Larfleeze and G'nort are cousins, and G'nort becomes Larfleeze's sidekick.